tezos-checker/checker/docs/spec/introduction.rst

       FA2 token and the CFMM is configured to use the same FA2 token.

    b. ``collateral_type=tez`` - A special case of (1).
 In this case Checker's CFMM is
-      required to use `ctez` and the FA2 collateral contract must use the `wtez` FA2 wrapper for `tez` which is included in the Checker repository.
+      required to use the `wctez` FA2 wrapper for `ctez` and the FA2 collateral contract must use the `wtez` FA2 wrapper for `tez`, both of which are included in the Checker repository.

 2. Drift derivative curve type